brandonjackson/mazer-jackson/README.md

 `ComplexCellModel`!) must be simplified and documented ASAP.
 Additionally, I need to ensure that the ouputs of all model classes are consistent, and then document it, perhaps in a how-to-write-a-model guide.
+- Loaders should be passed a p2m file so that they can load the stimuli used in that experiment.
+It should also have intelligent defaults.
 - A new system for organizing analysis code is necessary, because at the moment it is very difficult to figure out whether code is in `RasterUtil`, `SuperUtil`, or `PFUtil`.
 For example, perhaps `SuperUtil.autocorrelogram()`